Why Edmonton Celebrating Indigenous beauty and resiliency in Edmonton

 Q&As

-Cardinal recently discussed his art, working with the Oilers and reconciliation.
+Cardinal recently discussed his art, working with the Oilers, and reconciliation.

 Q: What’s the inspiration behind your painting at the TELUS World of Science?

-Lance: TELUS wanted to have something that recognizes we are on Treaty Six Territory.
+LC: TELUS wanted to have something that recognizes we are on Treaty Six Territory.
 I thought about the beaver because it’s part of amiskwaciy-wâskahikan, or Beaver Hills House, which is the Indigenous name for Edmonton.
 I thought it would be cool to sort of celebrate the science of Indigenous culture, the science of our people.
 The land, earth, sky and water are all represented and there’s also a First Nations Elder with a Métis child and Inuit woman, out under the stars, learning about the stories and legends that live in the sky.

 Q: This is more than just a painting.
 What does your artwork mean to you?

-Lance: I consider them to be sort of modern-day rock drawings.
+LC: I consider them to be sort of modern-day rock drawings.
 These are historical documents, these are moments in time that are captured and celebrated.
-It's important that they tell the authentic story of who we are as Indigenous people.
+It’s important that they tell the authentic story of who we are as Indigenous people.

 I used to live in Vancouver, which is based on First Nations’ culture.
 I didn’t feel that much in Edmonton when I came back here three years ago.
 And so, I decided I was going to make an effort to really celebrate who we are as Indigenous people—to let people understand who we are, but also for our own people to remember.
 So I want my pieces to be bright, to give a feeling of warmth and welcoming.
 I want them to say that we are a beautiful, resilient people.